iamsophiesk/iamsophiesk/pages/cv.md

 I'm Sophie, a 29-year-old, 6'2″ web developer based in Bristol.
 I moved here from Lincolnshire when I started university and fell head-over-heels for the place. :)

-A graduate of Web Design from UWE in Bristol, I like drinking coffee, listening to music, baking, drawing, knitting, crochet, roleplay gaming, cross stitching and fantasy writing.
+A graduate of Web Design from UWE in Bristol, I like drinking coffee, listening to music, baking, drawing, knitting, crochet, roleplay gaming, aikido, cross stitching and fantasy writing.
 And cats.
 I really like cats.

+### Contact information

+You can get in touch by email at [sophie@iamsophie.sk](mailto:sophie@iamsophie.sk).

 ### General overview

 I have experience with ...

-*   Mentorship of junior developers in a team environment
+*   Mentorship of developers in a team environment
 *   Leading development projects and spearheading technical and architectural decisions across teams and companies
-*   Technical advice, offering advice to other teams and other agencies, acting as a consultant
+*   Offering technical advice to other teams and agencies, acting as a consultant
 *   Assisting project and technical owners to make project- and company-level decisions
 *   Contribution to open-source software initiatives (Drupal core and contrib modules, Magento)
 *   Maintenance of my own open-source modules on Drupal.org: